hrobijns/group_inv_ML_imperial/README.md

 Overall, as perhaps expected, accuracy was not seen to improve by incorporating the group invariant methods (IN PROGRESS).

-More information can be found in all of the methods and their implementation in the project write-up.
+More information can be found in all of the methods and their implementation in the project write-up (IN PROGRESS).

 (1) [Aggarwal et al., 2023, *Machine learning Sasakian and G2 topology on contact Calabi-Yau 7-manifolds*](https://www.sciencedirect.com/science/article/pii/S0370269324000753?via%3Dihub) <br/>
 (2) [Zaheer et al., 2017, *Deep Sets*](https://arxiv.org/abs/1703.06114) <br/>